Yandex Cloud

 Where:

 • --name: Security profile name.
-This is a required parameter.
-If you specify only the profile name without additional parameters, a single basic rule will be created in the security profile.
+This is a required setting.
+If you specify only the profile name with no other properties, the security profile will include a single basic rule.

 • --description: Text description of the security profile.
-This is an optional parameter.
+This is an optional setting.

 • --labels: List of labels to add to the profile in KEY=VALUE format.
-This is an optional parameter.
-E.g., --labels foo=baz,bar=baz'.
+This is an optional setting.
+For example, --labels foo=baz,bar=baz'.

-• --default-action: Action to apply to traffic not covered by the other rules.
-This is an optional parameter.
+• --default-action: Action to apply to traffic that does not match any other rule.
+This is an optional setting.
 The default value is allow, which allows all requests to Yandex Smart Web Security.
 To block requests, set the parameter to deny.

 • --captcha-id: ID of the CAPTCHA in Yandex SmartCaptcha to verify suspicious requests.
-This is an optional parameter.
+This is an optional setting.

 • --security-rules-file: Path to the YAML file with security rule description.
-This is an optional parameter.
-For example:
+This is an optional setting.
+Here is an example:

 security-rules.yaml